 The primary mission of the Columbia College Testing Center is to provide a comfortable, professional, uniform and secure testing environment for all customers.
-The Testing Center is located in the Tenth Street Center at 310 N. 10th Street.

 The Testing Center conducts a variety of tests such as the CLEP, DSST, Online Proctored Exams, MOGEA, and testing for students with approved ADA accommodations.
 For more information regarding various exams Testing Services can be contacted at (573) 875-7485, or by e-mail at testingservices@ccis.edu.